-"At first [the band's label] Elektra wanted to hold it back some, but we told them there was no way,” scoffed guitarist/singer Ric Ocasek in a 1979 interview.
-"Because if they were going to hold that back, they were going to hold us back, and we can't just sit around and be held back."
+"At first, [the band's label] Elektra wanted to hold it back some, but we told them there was no way," guitarist/singer Ric Ocasek scoffed in a 1979 interview.
+"Because if they were going to hold that back, they were going to hold us back – and we can't just sit around and be held back."

-Released in June 1979, the group’s sophomore LP, Candy-O, found the group reuniting with producer Roy Thomas Baker and delivering a slightly rougher variation on the debut's heavily multi-tracked sound.
-But lest fans think the new album's similarity to its predecessor was proof of a dearth of new ideas, Ocasek made it clear he was already thinking ahead.
-"I'll probably write a whole new album before we get the next one done — I'm going two albums ahead of them," he continued.
-"I could put out more albums a year, but it's not necessary and it wouldn't help us any [. ..]
+Released on June 13, 1979, the sophomore LP Candy-O found the group reuniting with producer Roy Thomas Baker and delivering a slightly rougher variation on the debut's heavily multi-tracked sound.

+Lest fans think the new album's similarity to its predecessor was proof of a dearth of new ideas, Ocasek made it clear he was already thinking ahead.
+"I'll probably write a whole new album before we get the next one done; I'm going two albums ahead of them," he continued.
+"I could put out more albums a year, but it's not necessary and it wouldn't help us any. ...
 In some areas of the country, like the South, they've just started playing the first record in the last two months.
 They think it just came out."

-"We played one gig with Styx, which I can't f—in’ handle.
-All we did for two weeks after that was sing to each other in fake-operatic voices, back in the dressing room,” he snickered.
+"We played one gig with Styx, which I can't fuckin' handle.
+All we did for two weeks after that was sing to each other in fake-operatic voices, back in the dressing room," Ocasek snickered.
 "We did open for Foreigner – not that we particularly care for their music, either, but at least they were nice guys.
 They were the only band to give us a sound check."

 "We were ready to [produce] our own album if we couldn't have found a producer.
-But I never had a real producer before Roy; all I ever knew was what I stumbled on,” he admitted.
-"So I was interested to have someone who's been doing it for 15 years as opposed to my five.
+But I never had a real producer before Roy; all I ever knew was what I stumbled on," Ocasek later admitted.
+"So, I was interested to have someone who's been doing it for 15 years as opposed to my five.
 I didn't particularly care for his productions, except on Queen.
 Now, Queen is not one of my favorite bands, but you can't help noticing a production like 'Bohemian Rhapsody,' the clarity and the way it's put down.
 To me, it's still an art form.

 When it came time to track Candy-O with Baker, the group continued to give him room to apply his style to their sound – within reason.
 "Well, some of the things on that first album that we thought were a little slick, we toned down on the second, like on the background vocals," Ocasek added.
 "But if we were going to rely on the producer we had hired, there was no reason to try and change him.
 On the second album, it was easier to say, 'Roy, let's not do the multi-tracked harmonies this time.'"

-"I think everybody in the Cars is open-minded and creative enough that they would do anything — nobody’s holding anything back.
-Everybody appreciates the more radical, experimental kinds of music and likes it.
+"I think everybody in the Cars is open-minded and creative enough that they would do anything: Nobody's holding anything back," he continued.
+"Everybody appreciates the more radical, experimental kinds of music and likes it.
 But sometimes, when you're put together with five pieces, things are not as minimal as they could or should be.
 Everybody's developed a unique personal style, and we rely on their input.
 If they did it, it's good enough."

-It was plenty good enough for the band's widening circle of fans, who sent Candy-O to No. 3 on the Billboard album chart, while the leadoff single, "Let's Go,” rose to No. 14.
-By the end of the year, the record was certified platinum for sales of over a million copies, adding to a string of hit albums that continued more or less unbroken for most of the '80s.
+Candy-O was plenty good enough for the band's widening circle of fans, who sent the album to No. 3 on the Billboard album chart.
+The leadoff single, "Let's Go," also rose to No. 14.
+By the end of the year, the project was certified platinum for sales of over a million copies, adding to a string of hit records that continued more or less unbroken for most of the '80s.

 "We really didn't have a formula down," Ocasek said when reflecting on the first album's runaway success.
 "It was exciting to do it, just to be with those guys.
-It's very rare to find people you feel comfortable with, where there's not a lot of misconceptions and egos popping up…We weren't prepared for the kind of sales we're getting now.
+It's very rare to find people you feel comfortable with, where there's not a lot of misconceptions and egos popping up. ...
+We weren't prepared for the kind of sales we're getting now.
 If we'd sold 25,000 albums, we would have been happy.
 Success is kind of funny.
 It's the sort of thing you want, and then when you get it, you wonder what you wanted it for.
 But you can't be doing it for the sake of success at the beginning, and we decided back then that success wasn't our reason for doing it."